adityachaudhari24/Mathematics-for-Machine-Learning-and-Data-Science-Specialization/README.md

 <details>
 <summary>🎯Q. what is singular vs non-singular system ?</summary>

+- linearly dependent = singular (vector does not add any new dimension to the span)
+- linearly independent = non-singular (each vector adds a new dimension to the span)
 - A `singular system` is a system of linear equations that does not have a unique solution.
 This happens when the equations are `linearly dependent`, meaning that one equation can be derived from another.
 In such cases, t`he system may have either no solutions or infinitely many solutions`.
 - A `non-singular system` is a system of linear equations that has a unique solution.
 This occurs when the equations are `linearly independent`, meaning that no equation can be derived from another.
 In such cases, the `system has exactly one solution`.
 - A `singular matrix`